 - Make money from pet sitting and walking

 Quite simply, get some!
-There is no NHS for pets and there never will be.
+There is no NHS for pets, and there probably never will be.
 Don’t do away with pet insurance.
 It’s a false economy.

 Sadly, every year over 300,000 pet dogs and cats are put down because their owners cannot afford the veterinary fees or ongoing medical costs of looking after their animals.